 You can completely kit yourself out for a camping trip with just Coleman gear.
 Coleman sleeping bags are one of the most popular brands you’ll find on the market.

-This is partly due to their affordability – all their bags retail for under $150 – but also because they’re good quality and excellent value for money.
+This is partly due to their affordability – all their bags retail for under $150 – and because they’re good quality and excellent value for money.